gwtony/dconf/dcagent/README.md

 Some config in file:
 * etcd_root: etcd root path, this should be matched with dcserver
 * api_location: agent http api location, default is '/dconf'
+* store_path: absolute path to store config, it is optional, if sets each config file will be stored there

 ## Build
 ```